Massachusetts bill would allow prisoners to donate organs, bone marrow for reduced sentence - NewsBreak

 Massachusetts bill would allow prisoners to donate organs, bone marrow for reduced sentence

 The Bill was filed this session by Representatives Carlos Gonzalez and Judith Garcia.
-If a prisoner gave a donation, their sentence would be reduced between 60 days and a year.These Holyoke businesses should not serve or sell alcohol, pending inspections
+If a prisoner gave a donation, their sentence would be reduced between 60 days and a year.Online calculator converts air pollution index into number of cigarettes you’ve smoked

 When Representative Garcia tweeted about the bill, it was immediately criticized by her followers for being “coercive” and “disgusting.”
 According to Garcia’s tweet, there is currently no pathway for a prisoner to be able to provide a donation, and this bill would create that.